bridging-the-gap/bridging-the-gap.github.io/index.md

 Milestone 1 was managed using [Bridging the Gap GitHub Project Board M1](https://github.com/bridging-the-gap/bridging-the-gap/projects/1)

-### Milestone 2: Data model development
+### Milestone 2: Data model development & testing

-The goal of Milestone 2 is to implement the data model: the underlying set of Mongo Collections and the operations upon them that will support the Bridging the Gap application.
-In addition, we will add more pages and improve on the overall functionality and completeness of the system.
+The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that will support the Bridging the Gap application.
+In addition, we added more pages, improved on the overall functionality and completeness of the system, added testcafe acceptance tests, and put our system under continuous integration.

-Milestone 2 is managed using [Bridging the Gap GitHub Project Board M2](https://github.com/bridging-the-gap/bridging-the-gap/projects/2)
+Milestone 2 was managed using [Bridging the Gap GitHub Project Board M2](https://github.com/bridging-the-gap/bridging-the-gap/projects/2)

+### Milestone 3: Real data and finalizing functionality

+The goal of Milestone 3 is to finish implementing the functionality of all our pages.
+In addition, we aim to add substantial amounts of real data to all of our collections in the system.
+Afterward, we will get community feedback and finalize testing on our site to ensure it is the best it can be.

+Milestone 3 is managed using [Bridging the Gap GitHub Project Board M3](https://github.com/bridging-the-gap/bridging-the-gap/projects/3)

 ## Team